ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 >
 > This is a mandatory upgrade for all employees using Microsoft products, please ensure that your system meets the minimum requirements before installing the update.
 Thank you.

-Once the victim clicks on the link, they will download and execute the malicious script, compromising their host.
+Once the victim clicks on the link, they will download and execute the malicious script, giving the attacker control over the host.

 ### Mitigation